Professor Tim Shephard

 Department of Music

 Tim held a Junior Research Fellowship at Worcester College, Oxford in 2011-12, and from 2012-16 was Visiting Research Fellow at the Centre for Music, Gender and Identity, University of Huddersfield.
-From 2014-17 he led the major research project 'Music in the Art of Renaissance Italy c.1420-1540' funded by the Leverhulme Trust.
+He has led two major research projects funded by the Leverhulme Trust: 'Music in the Art of Renaissance Italy c.1420-1540' (2014-17), and 'Sounding the Bookshelf 1501: Music in a Year of Italian Printed Books' (2020-23).
 He currently holds a parallel, status-only appointment as Associate Professor of Art History at the University of Toronto.

 Tim's expertise lies broadly in medieval, Renaissance and Baroque music, with a particular focus on Italian music in the fifteenth and sixteenth centuries.